What is Prostatitis in Dogs?

 Conclusion

-In conclusion, prostatitis is an inflammation of the prostate gland in dogs.
-It can occur in dogs of any age, but is more common in older males.
+In conclusion, prostatitis is an inflammation of the prostate gland that can affect dogs of any age, but it's more prevalent in older males.
+This condition comes in various forms, each with unique symptoms and causes, and the severity of symptoms can vary widely.

 Frequently Asked Questions